-The Company's business model is focused primarily on supplying and constructing the Parkd Car Park System to various markets for use as permanent and temporary car parking structures.
-Additional commercialisation options are leasing the Parkd Car Park System to clients and licensing the Parkd Car Park System to licensees in consideration of a licence fee.
+The Company's business model continues to be focused on supplying and constructing the PARKD Car Park System to various markets for use as permanent and temporary car parking structures.
+Additional commercialisation options include leasing the PARKD Car Park System to clients and licensing the PARKD Car Park System to licensees in consideration of a licence fee.
+Several international patent applications have been lodged with a view of potentially exporting the Company's technology in the medium term.